|

 Abstract

-This paper proposes a new class of copula-based dynamic models for high
+This paper proposes a new class of copula-based dynamic models for high dimension

-ideas from the literature on modeling high dimension covariance matrices and on
+the literature on modeling high dimension covariance

-reducing the computational burden.
-We use the proposed new models to study a
+stages, greatly reducing the computational burden.
+We use the proposed new

-collection of daily credit default swap (CDS) spreads on 100 U.S. firms over
+models to study a collection of daily credit default swap (CDS) spreads on 100

-higher now than in the pre-crisis period.
+substantially higher now than in the pre-crisis period.

 __________________________________________